Meet Bill: Plot

-At the golf course picnic, Bill gets too close to his wife and Chip, re the restraining order, so security throws him out.
-Bill tells the Kid to meet him at the back, but while driving there, he crashes, causing the fireworks to explode early.
-The Kid rescues him on a golf cart, takes him to the hospital, where Jess shows up, and tells him she knows about the franchise.
-Discussing their marriage, Bill reveals his unhappiness and dislike of their dependence on her father's money saying "our lives suck."
+At the golf course picnic, Bill gets too close to his wife and Chip (who had a restraining order filed against him), so security throws him out.
+Bill plans to meet the Kid at the back, but while driving there, crashes into a tree, causing the fireworks to explode early.

+The Kid rescues Bill on a golf cart, taking him to the hospital.
+Jess shows up, as she found out about the franchise.
+Discussing their marriage, Bill reveals his unhappiness and dislike of their dependence on her father's money.

-Bill decides to take charge of his life.
-Staring at himself in a mirror. seeing what he has become, he cuts off his hair and changes his wardrobe.
-He later visits Jacoby at his office, resigning, pointing out that he doesn't fit in.
-His father-in-law understands, accepting his resignation, commending Bill for attacking Chip, saying he would have done the same.
-Despite Jess's attempt to conceal it, Jacoby knew about her affair.
+Bill takes further steps to reclaim his life, cutting his own hair and changing his wardrobe.
+He later visits Jacoby at the bank to resign, pointing out that he doesn't fit in.
+His father-in-law understands, accepting his resignation, commending Bill for attacking Chip, saying he would have done the same (revealing he knew about her affair, despite Jess trying to hide it).

-When Bill meets with the Whitmans he is surprised to see Jess.
-She convinces them to let them buy the franchise.
-During a private conversation, Bill confesses he was going to call it off.
-Having a change of heart, he lets the purchase go through, and gives it to her.
-They make peace, agreeing to separate, putting the house up for sale.
+When Bill meets with the Whitmans at the franchise headquarters he is surprised to see Jess, who has convinced them to let them buy the franchise.
+During a private conversation, Bill confesses he was going to call it off, as he's had a change of heart.
+He lets the purchase go through, then gives it to her.
+They make peace, agreeing to separate and putting the house up for sale.

 At the Kid's school, Bill bids him farewell, excited to start a new, unknown chapter in his life.
 He promises to keep in touch, telling him to look in his locker which explodes with fireworks, to his delight.